 Official site: https://acgilbert.org/

-Two blocks from the State Capitol and minutes away from a variety of restaurants and eateries, the Elsinore Theatre adds to a downtown experience.
-Dinner and a show at the Elsinore make for a romantic and fun date, and the surrounding area provides plenty of avenues for enjoyment at night.
-Whether it's fine dining or casual fare, the downtown district is filled with patio-strewn sidewalks and local cuisine that caters to all taste preferences.
+The Elsinore Theatre adds to a downtown experience, just two blocks from the State Capitol and minutes away from a variety of restaurants and eateries.
+Dinner and a show at the Elsinore make for a romantic and fun date, and the surrounding area provides plenty of avenues for things to do at night.

 Address: 170 High Street Southeast, Salem, Oregon